PascalHesselink/TailwindBoilerplate/README.md

 ## Deployment

-Before deploying your project run the following command:
+Before deploying your project run the following command to use PurgeCSS:
 ```
 npm run production
 ```